Alfonso Architects, Inc.

 201 North Franklin Street, Suite 1800 Tampa, Florida 33602

 HOK, formerly Hellmuth, Obata + Kassabaum, is a giant of the commercial architecture world.
-It is currently the largest American architecture/engineering firm, and one of the largest interior design firms.
-However, besides their massive scale, they have focused intently on the Tampa Bay area and have truly left their mark.
-Their Tampa office has been part of HOK’s network since 1984.
+It focuses intently on the Tampa Bay area and has truly left its mark.
+Its Tampa office has been part of HOK’s network since 1984.
 Since then, it has been feted as Firm of the Year by the IIDA’s South Florida Chapter and named “Best Large Company to Work for in Florida” by Florida Trend Magazine.

 “Great art, new business and a stirring building recharges our creative batteries and helps us see the world in a new way,” said Hank Hine, Executive Director of The Dalí Museum in St. Petersburg, Florida.
 He has HOK Tampa to thank.
 The 68k-square-foot marvel has 18-inch-thick concrete walls with and impressionistic glass structures that utilize and match its local surroundings, inviting daylight and bay views into the public space.
 The critical response for HOK Tampa is overwhelming, with the Michelin Guide rating it as the top museum in the American South and Flavorwire describing it as one of the “20 Most Beautiful Museums in the World.”
 It’s not just critic responses, though: the museum and the firm have received numerous industry awards.
 These include AIA Florida – Top Museum in the State; AIA Tampa Bay – Distinctive Detail Award; AIA Tampa Bay – People’s Choice Award; Associated Builders and Contractors, Inc. – Excellence in Construction Project of the Year; CMAA West Central Florida – Project Achievement Award; ENR Southeast – Best Cultural Project; Novum – Design Excellence Award; Tampa Bay Regional Planning Council – Charles A. McIntosh Jr. Award of Distinction; Tampa Bay Regional Planning Council – Future of the Region Awards Project of the Year; and the Visit St. Petersburg Clearwater “Best of” Online Survey – Best Museum.